electroniceel/io-protection-notes/power-shunt/README.md

 After the contact chatter you see the voltage rising to about 100mV in about 1µs.
 After this time the regulator sinking the current wins against the capacitor.
-The overshoot of the regulator is done after about 50µs (when the ringing stops), but because of the low idle current of the regulator it takes some time for it to reach the target voltage again.
+The overshoot of the regulator is done after about 4µs and the ringing after about 50µs.
+Because of the low idle current through R1 it takes some time to reach the target voltage again.

 As this circuit is designed for protection sinking and not for delivering a stable output voltage, this overshoot is acceptable and preferable over a slower initial sink reaction.